Have questions? Browse through our list of most commonly asked questions and get answers fast.

 We require an electronic “paper trail” for all changes made after your initial order is placed.
 You may make changes by calling our Client Service Team at 519.686.8722 to ensure we can still make the change.
 Please note that some changes cannot be made after certain stages in the production process.

-Please see our Mailing Services page for more information on all aspects of our mailing services.
+Please see our Mailing Services section for more information on all aspects of our mailing services.

-Yes, we are able to mail using your mail permit (indicia).
-Please contact our Client Service Team (519.686.8722) to help with your mailing needs.
+Yes!
+We are able to use your mailing permit (indicia).
+Please contact our Client Service Team at 519.686.8722 for assistance with your mailing needs.

-Simply let us know the quantity that is not mailed and we will ship to the address you provide.
+Simply let us know the quantity that is not mailed and we will ship the balance to the address you provide.

-Please see our Templates page: Mailing Templates for common postcard and brochure templates that include both printing and mailing layout guidelines.
+Please refer to our Mailing Templates section for common postcard and brochure templates that include both printing and mailing layout guidelines.

-Please give us a call for further information or assistance in preparing your design for mailing.
+Please contact us for further information or assistance in preparing your design for mailing.

-We can take QuarkXpress, InDesign, Illustrator, Photoshop, or any file output as a PDF.
+We can accept QuarkXpress, InDesign, Illustrator, Photoshop, or any file output as a PDF.
 If you have other file formats, we may be able to handle them, too.
 Just ask!